nabdullaev/SimplexAlgorithmLPP/README.md

 ## About the Simplex Algorithm

    The Simplex Algorithm is a mathematical method for solving optimization problems.
-In the context of Linear Programming Problems (LPP), it is use to find the best outcome in a mathematical model whose requirements are represented by linear relationships.
+In the context of Linear Programming Problems (LPP), it is used to find the best outcome in a mathematical model whose requirements are represented by linear relationships.

    The algorithm solves LPPs by constructing a feasible solution at a vertex of the polytope and then walking along a path on the edges of the polytope to vertices with non-decreasing values of the objective function until an optimum is reached.